 These choices are optimized for ease of use.

 Two default builds are detailed below.
 These provide a balance of throughput and unique utility.
-You can import these talent trees in game by pressing the "Copy Export String" button on the calculator and Importing the string as a new talent layout in game.
+You can import these talent trees in-game by pressing the "Copy Export String" button on the calculator and Importing the string as a new talent layout in-game.

-If you want a more in-depth explanation of when what talent is best utilized, the full talent page is linked below.
+If you want a more in-depth explanation of when and what talent is best utilized, the full talent page is linked below.